vikputthiscodeongit/simple-notifier/README.md

 ## Quick migration from version 1

-If you were using the previous version as a JavaScript module and want to perform a quick update keeping everything as is, all you need to do is:
+If you want to perform a quick update from version 1 keeping everything as is, all you need to do is:

 1. Change `new SimpleNotifier()` to `new SimpleNotifier({ hideAfterTime: 3500, hideOlder: true })`.
-2. Remove call to `.init()` since instance initialization is now done when constructing the class.
+2. Remove call to `.init()` as the instance is now fully initialized in the class constructor.

 <br>